emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 5. Activate the plugin in the Plugin dashboard.

 == Changelog ==

+= 1.8.1 - December 4, 2024 =
+* UPDATE: Add default Next Page shortcode when selecting a post type in the ALM setting section.
+* FIX: Fixed issue with Next page settings not functioning correctly.

 = 1.8.0 - May 10, 2024 =
 * NEW: Added official support for using Next Page add-on with Single Posts add-on.